MichaelKeithJones/movie-project-html/README.md

 ## Summary

-**The Movie Project** provides a way for users to build a personalized movie watchlist.
-The web application allows browsing by genre of the most recently popular movies or searching by title.
+**The Movie Project** demonstrates how a potential personalized movie database might function.
+This web application allows browsing by movie genre or searching by title.
 In addition, users can track their personal ratings as well as already watched films.
-This was done with the use of HTML5, CSS, Ajax, and The Movie Database (TMDB) API.
+This was done using HTML5, CSS, Ajax, and The Movie Database (TMDB) API.

 Github Page: https://michaelkeithjones.github.io/movie-project-html/